 Foreign Variations of Harry Potter and the Philosopher's Stone

-Harry Potter and the Philosopher's Stone has been printed into 89 official versions.
-These 89 books are composed of unique translations, adaptations of those translations (meaning certain things were changed from the original translation to better meet the needs of a dialect), and transliterations (meaning the book was written in a different script).
+Harry Potter and the Philosopher's Stone has been printed into 97 official versions.
+These 97 books are composed of unique translations, adaptations of those translations (meaning certain things were changed from the original translation to better meet the needs of a dialect), retranslations (Korean was the most recent book to be translated a second time), transliterations (meaning the book was written in a different script), and other variants.

-The five adaptations include Chinese (simplified and traditional), Serbian (Montenegrin), Spanish (Latin American, and Southern Cone), English (American), and Valencian (Catalan).
+The five adaptations include Chinese (traditional), Serbian (Montenegrin), Spanish (Latin American, and Southern Cone), English (American), and Valencian (Catalan).

 The two transliterations are Braille from English, and Serbian Cyrillic.

-Click on the images for additional images and information!
+Click on each book for additional images and information!